aibartt/Noseee/README.md

 ### Socket.io

 Sockets was added to the HTTP server that was built over the express app.
 This application uses socket.io for the realtime sharing of information between the server and the clients.
-Having a drawing element required me to make all the information exchange as realtime as possible, and sockets had a huge role in helping me do so.
+Having a drawing element and visual communictaion required me to make all the information exchange as realtime as possible, and sockets had a huge role in helping me do so.

     // Express is a node module for building HTTP servers let express = require("express");